Greater Yellowstone Ecosystem Natural History Collections at the Draper Natural History Museum

 Vertebrate Zoology Collections

 Our scientific specimens are primarily study skins and skeletal material representing the classes Aves and Mammalia.
 Within Aves, Accipitridae, Falconidae, and Strigidae are particularly well-represented.
-Within Mammalia, skulls of Canidae and Ursidae are well-represented, especially skulls of gray wolves (Canis lupus) from the Greater Yellowstone Ecosystem.
-Our web access platform is currently under construction, but soon you will be able to access images and limited data online.
-In the meantime, if you would like to request information about our holdings, please e-mail Bonnie Smith.
+Within Mammalia, skulls of Canidae and Ursidae are well-represented, especially skulls and post cranial skeletons of gray wolves (Canis lupus) from the Greater Yellowstone Ecosystem.
+Please feel free to visit our online collections.
+If you would like to request more information or to schedule an appointment to view the collection please e-mail Corey Anco.

 Greater Yellowstone Sights and Sounds Archive